PacketAnglers/cv-tech-day/README.md

 5. Enable `Tags - Import and Export`
 6. Enable `Workspace Island`

+> [!NOTE]
+> Workspace Auto-Creation, Workspace Island, and Tag Import/Export are all GA features in CVaaS.
+> `Display Network Provisioning Sections` is disabled by default in new CV installations and CVaaS tenants.
+It can be enabled if required.

 ## Section 3 - Update Inventory

 Provisioning → Studios → Inventory and Topology